The geometry of $C^{1,\alpha}$ flat isometric immersions: Preliminaries: Developable mappings

 \section{Preliminaries: Developable mappings}

 We have gathered in this section a few statements we will need, and their proofs, regarding the developable mappings in two dimensions.
-Most of the material in this section are well known and can be found in one form or another in the literature on the topic \cite{Po 73, ChL, Ki-hab, VWKG, Pak, MuPa, Kor, Kor2, Ho1, Ho2, J2010, LP, JP, lepamonge}, but the authors do not know of any instance where the following statements are explicitly formulated.
-Note that, as already observed in \cite{Ho1}, much of the developabiltiy properties of a mapping concern the level sets of its Jacobian derivative, so we formulate our statements having the mappings $f= \nabla u$ in mind, where $u$ is a developable mapping.
+Most of the material in this section are well known and can be found in one form or another in the literature on the topic \cite{HaNi, Po 73, ChL, Ki-hab, VWKG, Pak, MuPa, Kor, Kor2, Ho1, Ho2, J2010, LP, JP, lepamonge}, but the authors do not know of any instance where the following statements are explicitly formulated in concert.
+As already observed in \cite{Ho1}, much of the developability properties of a mapping concern the level sets of its Jacobian derivative, so we formulate our statements having the mappings $f= \nabla u$ in mind, where $u$ is a developable mapping.